 From October through May, we offer a special Murder Mystery event.
-Participants learn about cultural food differences and experience dishes that are authentic to the country or place the theme is based on.
-For example the photo depicts one that was held in “London” and participants discovered bangers and mash, scotch eggs, and bacon butties.
+Cocktail party buffet style, participants learn about cultural food differences and experience dishes that are authentic to the country or place the theme is based on.
+For example, one that was held in “London” had participants discovering bangers and mash, scotch eggs, and bacon butties.
 You get food discovery, eats, and a DEMISE!
 You will be emailed more about the event prior to arrival, including your role assignment and costume suggestions.
 The mystery activities last from 5 pm until around 8 pm on Saturday, with dinner served as a buffet, cocktail style.
 All are different, keep coming back for the next one!
 We need a minimum of 6 to make this fun.
 Adult themed.
 Not suitable for under 17 years of age.
 Not fully suitable for special diets (some foods are naturally gluten free or vegetarian, and these are present but no separate dishes can be prepared.)
 For details on a specific date’s theme, please call or email.
 231-740-4065 or ICan@artcookery.com Additionally, you can request a big or small role.
 If the main (necessary roles) are filled, you can request no role, just come as an investigator to help solve the murder and enjoy eats.
 We reserve the right to change themes to adjust for group size.
 The murder mystery begins promptly at 5 pm and last until over, usually 7:30 or 8 pm.

 $40 per person. $35 pp if staying in our Airbnb room.